Samahang Basketbol ng Pilipinas: The Joint Communique

 During the 2006 FIBA World Championship in Saitama, Japan, the FIBA Congress was also held in conjunction with the event.
 Both representatives from the BAP and Pilipinas Basketball separately to meet with FIBA officials to gain recognition.

 After talks with both groups, FIBA through Baumann and other representatives invited both parties to sit down and negotiate a solution.
 After lengthy talks and reportedly some shouting matches, both groups decided to instead form a new basketball body with both members of the BAP and PB joining forces.

 The joint communique said that both parties have promised to fix the problem within a month with a three-man panel made up of then-BAP head Lina and Pilipinas Basketball President Bernie Atienza and a neutral person to oversee the formation.

 The neutral person was supposed to have been former PBA commissioner Atty.
 Rudy Salud.
-Salud, who formed the by-laws of the PBA refused the offer due to health reasons.
+Salud, who formed the by-laws of the PBA refused the offer for health reasons.
 Eventually Lina and Atienza asked PLDT chairman Manuel V. Pangilinan to be the third person.

 Eventually the by-laws were formed and a congress was due to be held in November for the election of officers.

 The panel agreed to name the new organization as the Samahang Basketbol ng Pilipinas.